Kongu Nadu: History

 Kongu Nadu was one of the territorial divisions in the ancient Tamilakam.
+The region was separated from the Chera Nadu by the Western Ghats, and it was part of a trade route leading across the Palghat gap called Rajakesari Peruvazhi in the Western Ghats and that extended from Muziris to Arikamedu linking the Mediterranean to East Asia.
 Archaeological excavations from Kodumanal on the banks of the Noyyal River show traces of civilization from 4th century BCE.
-Kodumanal is mentioned in Patiṟṟuppattu literature from the first century CE as a thriving industrial and commercial center.
-The Kosar people from the region are mentioned in the 2nd century CE Tamil epic Silappathikaram.
+Kodumanal is mentioned in Patiṟṟuppattu literature from the 1st century CE as a thriving industrial and commercial center.
+The Kosar people from the region are mentioned in the 2nd century Tamil epic Silappathikaram.
 Early Tamil Brahmi writings have been found on coins, seals and rings obtained from Amaravati river bed near Karuvur.
 An inscription found in a cave in Arachalur was dated to 4th Century CE and as per Iravatham Mahadevan, these were music syllables used in dance with further such sites discovered in Thadagam near Coimbatore.
-The region was in the middle of a trade route leading across the Palghat gap in the Western Ghats and that extended from Muziris to Arikamedu linking the Mediterranean to East Asia.